MicrosoftDocs/visualstudio-docs/docs/ide/copilot-free-plan.md

 - Select **Start using Copilot Free** to activate Copilot Free and open a conversation thread.
 - Select **Use Copilot in other IDEs**, select **Visual Studio** and follow the instructions provided for Visual Studio.

 ## Copilot Free usage limits in Visual Studio

-### Why doesn't Copilot Free work for me?

 Copilot Free provides a limited number of code completions and chat responses for free per month.
 Changes in Copilot functionality may indicate you've reached your monthly usage limit.
 You can check the current status of your Copilot Free account on the [GitHub account settings page](https://github.com/settings/copilot).